Kroo-S/React-Native-RedBook/README.md

 # Status: pending...
-The Vue+BackEnd courses are much more than React+.
+The Vue+BackEnd courses are much more than React+. </br>
 So, in order to learn FE better, I decided to learn react later.

 # React-Native-RedBook

 This is a project about React Native study.

-After having studied VUE3 and uniapp framework for mini-program, I decided to learn how to make a app with Typescript & React.( We will learn react eventually )
+After having studied VUE3 and uniapp framework for mini-program, I decided to learn how to make a app with Typescript & React.</br>
+( We will learn react eventually )

 Demo file is the basic knowledge about React Native, the Project file is about RedBook App.
 I will publish it next time.